 Note: In general 'up-front' ie pre-payments should be avoided due to the risk of your institution becoming a creditor in the event of liquidation.
 However, where they are made, it is strongly recommended that a Banker's Guarantee be obtained to cover the value of the 'up-front' payment.
-Later, in the event that the supplier defaults on the contract or goes into liquidation, the value of the Banker's Guarantee may be recorded in the EMM as the money that has been retrieved rather than lost.

 Examples of risk reduction include:

 R1 - Payment with order reduced/deferred, calculated on pro rata basis: